balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 I determine whether the inside or the outside case is closer to the ray start point, and calculate first the intersection with the closer one.
 If there is none, I take the further one.
 For either case, I pass two of the above distance extremes which are parameters of a modified binary search.

 For any case, the intersection calculation is performed in a fixed number of iterations, currently 4.
 The interseciton calculation will only take place when the ray and Bézier surface distance from the underlying plane "change magnitude" along the ray in the given interval.
-If so, the following binary search yields the result:
+If so, the following iteration yields the result:
-1. Set bias = (0, 0, 0) 3D Cartesian vector.
-2. Project the candidate (middle) point of the ray to the underlying plane.
-This is done by linear estimation of the ray and surface intersection based on their distance difference from the underlying plane at the extremes.
+1. Set starting point the linear estimation of the ray and surface intersection based on their distance difference from the underlying plane at the extremes.
+This is a point on the ray.
 TODO figure.
-Translate it with the bias (see later why).
+2. Set the initial projection direction to the underlying triangle normal.
+3. Project the candidate point on ray to the underlying plane in the projection direction.
+TODO figure.
-3. Calculate its barycentric coordinates.
+4. Calculate its barycentric coordinates.
-4. Use these to calculate the corresponding surface point.
+5. Use these to calculate the corresponding surface point and surface normal.
-5. Project it back to the underlying plane.
-This is needed, because the projection is in general different from that we started from.
-6. Set bias = last ray point projection - surface point projection.
+6. Take the plane in the surface point perpendicular to the surface normal and intersect it with the ray to get the next ray point to start from.
-7. Goto 2 when there is iteration left.
+7. Goto 3 when there is iteration left.

-This process, including the direction and magnitude of the bias almost always converges.
-In fact, applying the bias makes this pretty fast.
-However, in rare cases the bias varies chaotically during the iterations.
-The result will be more or less still accurate, but this case would need investigation.
+This process practically always converges, although I don't have a proof.

 When ready, it is important to check if the intersection is within the domain of the current Bézier triangle.
 If not, the intersection would be more accurate when calculated on the appropriate neighbouring triangle.
 To enable this, in this case I return the side index to be considered for a similar calculation process for the neighbouring triangle.
 Since its planar intersection will definitely be outside the underlying triangle, I omit that check to let the function finish.
 TODO figures.

 Following from the algorithm, the intersection point will lie exactly on the Bézier surface.
-The relative accuracy of the intersection (so the distance of the intersection point from the ray, normalized by the shape size) is usually **0.00025**, but in the rare cases of bias divergence it can be as high as **0.03**.
+The relative accuracy of the intersection (so the distance of the intersection point from the ray, normalized by the shape size) is usually **3e-6**, but in the rare cases of bias divergence it can be as high as **2e-4**.

 #### BezierTriangle::getNormal